-The Tampa Bay Rays headed to Tropicana Field with their backs against the dome, but after another convincing victory, this series is going back to Houston for one final game.
+The Tampa Bay Rays headed to Tropicana Field with their backs against the dome, but after another convincing victory Tuesday, this series is going back to Houston for one final game.

 Tampa Bay got to Houston Astros starter Justin Verlander early, while also proving that it’s possible to win with an opener in the postseason.
 They won 4-1 on Tuesday night in Game 4 of the American League Division Series.

 The Rays jumped out to a 3-0 first-inning lead against Verlander on a Tommy Pham homer and RBI hits from Travis d’Arnaud and Joey Wendle.
 After throwing seven scoreless innings in the Astros’ 6-2 victory in Game 1 on Friday, Verlander started on three days’ rest for the first time in his 15-year career.
 He was charged with four runs on seven hits and three walks with five strikeouts over 3 2/3 innings.

 The Rays have been the authority on the opener in the past two seasons.
 The strategy paid off in Game 4 and the Astros were limited to six hits by six different Rays pitchers.